mezz/JustEnoughItems/README.md

 ```

 `<MINECRAFT-VERSION>` can be `1.8` or `1.8.8`.
-See the curseforge link above for a available JEI versions.
+See the list of github tags for available JEI versions.

-There is a bug in ForgeGradle with dependency ATs, to work around it run:
-`gradlew cleanDeobfMcSRG && gradlew setupDecompWorkspace`

 Join [#JEI on esper.net IRC](http://webchat.esper.net/?nick=JEIGithub...&channels=JEI&prompt=1) for questions or anything else.